 - i.
 This recommendation will require changes to the existing online business filing system to verify the status of an entity listed as a registered agent. - ii.
-Changes to the filing system must ensure that the provided photo ID image is not published online. - e.
+Changes to the filing system must ensure that the personal identification information provided photo ID image by a registered agent is not published online. - e.
 Benefits: Requiring proof of a registered agent's identity may decrease both types of business identity theft; improve the accuracy of information in the business registry; and ensure that stakeholders can contact and serve business entities.